Climate-tech-Team/investors/README.md

 output/investors_20220504.csv: remaining companies, investors, and their details after preprocessing and additional filters

-output/investors_consolidated_20220504.csv: consolidated metrics for each type of investor for each each year
+output/investors_consolidated_20220504.csv: consolidated metrics for each type of investor for each year